 Report on Developments in Audit

-The Development in Audit 2015/16 report is the first of its kind for the FRC as the UK’s Competent Authority for audit.
+The Development in Audit report was first produced in 2015/16 and was the first of its kind for the FRC as the UK’s Competent Authority for audit.

 The FRC believes there is a justifiably higher level of confidence in audit as a result of changes to independence requirements and the promotion of quality as a driver for competition in the audit market.
 However, it also notes some remaining concerns around confidence.

 We have also commissioned a second YouGov survey to benchmark confidence in audit in the UK.
 This indicates that stakeholders have a clearer understanding of what audit is and a higher level of confidence in it.
 But recent corporate failures and the resulting increased public scrutiny of auditors, have undermined some of this progress.

 The FRC’s report on the current state of audit identified these key influences on confidence:

 Audit firms are seen as more independent and competing for audit engagements on quality grounds, but concern remains that the FTSE 350 audit market is concentrated across the Big Four firms, as the smaller firms are thought to struggle to match on skill level, resource and ability to bear the cost of tendering processes.